casekhor/zmk-sofle-aliexpress/README.md

 # Case's ZMK config for Sofle clone purchased off aliexpress

+> **Note:** This documentation reflects current understanding and may require further evaluation.
+File roles and build behaviour should be verified before making changes.

 The one I have is a cheap barebones build with no display, rotary, joystick.

 Config tweak was required to get ZMK Studio to connect to the keeb, and that's what I've been using to update the keymapping.